cysouw/diathesis/text/c05_preverbs.md

 ## Introduction

-Under the heading ~~preverb~~ I will subsume here two different constructions, known in German linguistics as ~~verb prefixes~~ [@Next a] and ~~verb particles~~ [@Next b].
+Under the heading ~~preverb~~ I will subsume here two different constructions, known in German linguistics as ~~verb prefixes~~ [@next a] and ~~verb particles~~ [@next b].
 These constructions have clearly different syntactic characteristics (see [@sec:preverbs-prefixes-particles]), but from the perspective of valency alternations they appear to function highly similar.
 For a discussion of term 'preverb' as a cover term for both constructions, see Booij & van Kemenade [-@booij2003b].

 :::ex
 a.
 Ich umfahre den Polizisten.